gene-radcliffe/GloveBox/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Glovebox provides users with a practical and efficient way of keeping track of vehicle maintenance.
+Declutter your glovebox and still keep the records that can increase your car's resale value!

-* Ruby version: 2.5.1
+### Ruby version: 2.5.1

-* Ruby on Rails version: 5.2.1
+### Ruby on Rails version: 5.2.1

-* System dependencies:
+### System dependencies:
   1. Postgresql gem version: >= 0.18
   2. JBuilder gem version: 2.5
   3. BCrypt gem version: 3.1.7